 The Price is Too Low

-In the world of GPS running watches, a low price is usually a bad sign.
+In the world of GPS watches, a low price is usually a bad sign.
 If the price is too low, something’s probably wrong.

 Double-check the specifications for the watch and make sure it includes everything you’re looking for.